• About

 This last step is crucial to your success.
 If you are serious about achieving your goals, then you can’t make excuses.
 Make a plan and follow it through to the end.

-If you are struggling to find the motivation to start, it’s time to re-evaluate how you view things.
-If you begin in a place of doubt, then you will likely fail.
+If you are struggling to get started, it may be time to re-evaluate how you view things.
+If you begin in a place a doubt, then you will likely fail.
 You don’t want to shoot yourself in the foot before you even begin.
 However, if you are fully committed to taking control of your finances, then anything is possible.

 Read More